Kundan (film)

 Kundan is a 1955 Indian Hindi-language social drama film produced and directed by Sohrab Modi for Minerva Movietone.
-The film stars Sohrab Modi, Sunil Dutt, Nimmi, Pran, Om Prakash, Kumkum, Naaz, Murad, Ulhas,Manorama.
+The film stars Sohrab Modi, Sunil Dutt, Nimmi, Pran, Om Prakash, Kumkum, Naaz, Murad, Ulhas, Manorama.
 The Screenplay was by Pandit Sudarshan, with dialogues by Munshi Abdul Baqui and Pandit Sudarshan.
 The music was composed by Ghulam Mohammed, with lyrics by Shakeel Badayuni.
 Nimmi's double role in the film as mother and daughter was acclaimed critically, while Ulhas won a nomination in the Filmfare Award for Best Supporting Actor category.

 Based on Victor Hugo's 1862 novel, Les Misérables, the film had Modi playing a poverty-stricken young man who gets into trouble with the police for stealing a loaf of bread.
 Over the years, he avoids a policeman who is on his trail even as he tries to live an honest life.

 Plot

-The film starts with Kundan (Sohrab Modi) stealing a loaf of bread from a kitchen and running home with it to feed his young niece Radha, and ailing mother.
+The film starts with Kundan stealing a loaf of bread from a kitchen and running home with it to feed his young niece Radha, and ailing mother.
 He is arrested, and in court he says that he had tried to find work, begged, and in the end was forced to steal.
 The judge sentences him to two years in prison.
 His niece visits him in jail telling him of his mother's death.
 Kundan bends the iron rods and escapes, but is caught.
 He is imprisoned for a further five years for trying to escape.
 The second time he tries to do so, he gets an additional seven years.
 Kundan spends a total of fourteen years in prison doing hard labour.
-Radha (Nimmi) is married to Gopal (Pran) and they have a baby girl Uma.
+Radha is married to Gopal and they have a baby girl Uma.
 Gopal, who is in bad company, and a crook get her to part with all her jewellery and he disappears with it.
-Radha and her baby find refuge with a tea-stall owner (Om Prakash) and his wife (Manorama)), who employ her to work for them for minimal wages.
+Radha and her baby find refuge with a tea-stall owner and his wife, who employ her to work for them for minimal wages.
 Kundan, on release from jail, sets out to find Radha.
-He has been told by the jail authorities, including Inspector Sher Singh (Ulhas), a devout policeman, to keep them informed about his whereabouts and to present himself regularly at the police station.
+He has been told by the jail authorities, including Inspector Sher Singh, a devout policeman, to keep them informed about his whereabouts and to present himself regularly at the police station.
 When he returns to his locality, he is unable to find Radha, and the neighbours drive him away, calling him a dacoit.